Before your massage:

 A: My job isn’t to “cure” any diseases, but rather to provide a nurturing environment that helps facilitate the body’s own healing processes.
 Anyone making claims of guaranteed magical “fixing” may be broaching some ethical guidelines in our field.

-Massage also shouldn’t be seen as your only treatment for an ailment, but rather as a complementary practice that supports other health and wellness practices such as a health diet, regular exercise and stretching, etc. That said, I hope that my work will support your body in moving towards optimum health, whatever that means for you in this moment.
+Massage also shouldn’t be seen as your only treatment for an ailment, but rather as a complementary practice that supports other health and wellness practices such as a health diet, regular exercise and stretching, etc.

-A: I can certainly focus on areas by request, but because pain that you feel in one part of your body may be related to tension elsewhere that you aren’t aware of, I generally always recommend working the whole body.
-That said, if there is a part of the body that you specifically do not want me to address, just let me know.
+A: Absolutely.
+I can certainly focus on areas by request, but I generally always recommend working the whole body because pain that you feel in one part of your body may be related to tension elsewhere that you aren’t aware of.

 For example, towards the end of my wedding photography career, as I became more aware of how hard that practice was on my body, I began scheduling massages for the day after every time that I scheduled a wedding.